divyashrestha/quiz/README.md

    ```
    composer install
    ```
-   if you get any problems while running above command then run the following command.
+   if you get any problems while running the above command, then run the following command.
    ```
    composer install --ignore-platform-reqs
    ```